kragen/derctuo/sentential-database.md

   alternatives:

-        'It' is made of 'unobtainium'   # example above «It» is made of «unobtainium»   # still harder and safer
+        'It' is made of 'unobtainium'   # example above «It» is made of «unobtainium»   # much harder to type but safer
         <It> is made of <unobtainium>   # common metavariable syntax in grammars
         `It` is made of `unobtainium`   # e.g., SQL "It" is made of "unobtainium"   # also SQL but less weird; harder to